ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 New module development
 ======================

-If you are creating a new module that doesn't exist, you would start working on a whole new file.
+If you are creating a new built-in module that doesn't exist, you would start working on a whole new file.
 Here is an example:

 -  Navigate to the directory that you want to develop your new module